 Maximize Your Arm Care Plan

-The 3 Phase of an Assessment-Based Arm Care Program include:
+The Assessment-Based Arm Care Program include:

 - Prep- Specific prep work is necessary to address any sore and tight areas for a player to meet their training demands that day.
 Following the individualize prep, a dynamic warm-up will activate essential muscles for total body performance.